 - 5 – How to use Fisdom’s gratuity calculator?

 - 6 – What are the benefits of using Fisdom’s gratuity calculator?

-- 7 – How is the taxability of gratuity earnings?
+- 7 – How are the taxation rules for gratuity?

 What is Gratuity?